-- Study and identify the best instructional practices and materials to deliver the content; - Describe procedures for the purchase of instructional materials and resources (See Policy 605.1). - Identify/develop exemplars that demonstrate the learning behaviors, teaching, and learning environment to deliver the content; - Study the current status of instruction in the content area (how teachers are teaching); - Compare the desired and present delivery system, identify differences (gap analysis), and develop a plan for addressing the differences; - Organize staff into collaborative study teams to support their learning and implementation efforts (address the gaps); - Provide ongoing professional development related to instructional strategies and materials that focuses on theory, demonstration, practice and feedback; - Regularly monitor and assess the level of implementation; - Communicate with internal and external publics regarding curriculum implementation; - Involve staff, parents, students, and community members in curriculum implementation decisions.
+- Study and identify the best instructional practices and materials to deliver the content; - Describe procedures for the purchase of instructional materials and resources (See Policy 605.1). - Identify/develop exemplars that demonstrate the learning behaviors, teaching, and learning environment to deliver the content; - Study the current status of instruction in the content area (how teachers are teaching); - Compare the desired and present delivery system, identify differences (gap analysis), and develop a plan for addressing the differences; - Organize staff into collaborative study teams to support their learning and implementation efforts (address the gaps); - Provide ongoing professional development related to instructional strategies and materials that focuses on theory, demonstration, practice and feedback; - Regularly monitor and assess the level of implementation; - Communicate with internal and external publics regarding curriculum implementation; - Involve staff, parents, students, and community members in curriculum implementation decisions; - Ensure the curriculum framework complies with applicable laws; - Provide professional development to staff to support effective curriculum implementation.